Standing at the Water’s Edge

 The chamber is dim, the air taut with anticipation.
 Once, rivers held mirrors which reflected the self with quiet honesty.
 Now, a smaller, flickering river has taken reign: screens, feeds, notifications, endless scrolls.
 Invisible ripples travel faster than thoughts, carrying desire, vanity, and echoes.

-The curse of Narcissus runs deep.
-Performance is no longer an act; it is a personality trait, a compulsion that shapes every gesture.
-Echo lingers, restless and vengeful, repeating what we say, twisting it back upon us.
+Performance has escaped the theatre.
+It now answers emails, posts stories, meditates publicly, and knows exactly where the camera is.
+Echo lingers, restless and vengeful, repeating what we say, twisting it back to us.
 Hera prowls the peripheries, side-eye sharp, noting obsession and folly.
 Nemesis presides, her ledger of desire and retribution ready.
 Tiresias watches all, muttering prophecies that few understand, yet all feel.

 Suspicions run high.
 Whispers ripple through the council: who performs for love, who for attention, and who has forgotten how to simply be?
 The audience is invisible, but the judgment is imminent.